 The amount you pay then is determined by how much everyone is prepared to pay to have their ad displayed before yours, or another competitor’s, ad.
 So the pricing is entirely market-driven, but the advertisement is potentially able to be extremely specifically targeted.
 In fact, PPC is probably the most demand-led and targeted form of advertising that has ever existed.

 Most Pay Per Click providers also allow you to set budgets for each ad, per day and per month, so you have a lot of control.

-Because of this PPC can be a very successful and easy to understand form of advertising, and principally because the cost v benefit is easy to see, it has become very popular, and turned some providers (like Google) into major advertising income generators.
+Because of this PPC can be a very successful and easy to understand a form of advertising, and principally because the cost v benefit is easy to see, it has become very popular and turned some providers (like Google) into major advertising-income generators.

 Pay per click was not invented by Google.
 In fact, it was invented by a company called Goto.com in 1998, which later changed its name to Overture.
-Overture was eventually taken over by Yahoo, but originally all the major search engines, including Google, used the Overture PPC service.
+The overture was eventually taken over by Yahoo, but originally all the major search engines, including Google, used the Overture PPC service.